-Four Title 1 schools in Region One were selected after applying a rigorous selection process.
-The four schools were designated as "High-Performing" Reward Schools by Texas in 2015-16 (Texas Education Agency, 2016a), received other state academic distinctions, had an enrollment of at least a 400 students, and did not include more than the 7.7% state average of students who qualified for Gifted and Talented Programs (Texas Education Agency Texas Academic Performance Report 2015-16 State Profile) were selected for the study.
-Analysis showed these four "High-Performing Reward schools were in the top 20% academically-achieving schools among all schools in Texas (Texas Education Agency Texas, 2016b).
+Four Title One schools in Region One, designated as "High-Performing" Reward Schools by Texas in 2015-16 (TEA, December 10, 2016), received other state academic distinctions, included at least a 400 student population, and did not include more than the 7.7% state average of students who qualified for Gifted and Talented (TEA Texas Academic Performance Report 2015-16 State Profile) were selected for the study.
+The analysis showed these four "High-Performing Reward schools were in the top 20% academically-achieving schools among all schools in Texas (TEA, December 12, 2016).
 So, not only were these high-performing Title 1 schools, they were high-achieving among all Texas schools.
 The four schools selected were: Lincoln Elementary, Guerra Elementary, San Carlos Elementary, Anne L. McGee Elementary, and RC Flores-Mark A. Zapata Elementary-all in the Edinburg Consolidated Independent School District.
-These schools were assigned random codes during the data collection process to ensure strict confidentiality (Padilla et al., 2019).
+These schools were assigned random codes to ensure strict confidentiality (Padilla et al., 2019).

-To guide the study, an effective school model framework consisting of eleven characteristics was developed from 100 effective school characteristics models found in the research literature.
+To guide the study, an effective school model consisting of eleven characteristics was developed from 100 effective school characteristics models found in the research literature.
 The eleven characteristics and their rates of inclusion in these models are in Table 1 (Padilla et al., 2019).